falkr/ttm4115/pages/project/index.md

 The system should not replace a complete learning system, which are mostly about handling documents or providing material.

 You can use a Raspberry Pi with a SenseHAT as a hardware device, for instance to show the status at each table.
 If you have good ideas that require other hardware we can have a talk if we can incorporate them.

+# Hints

+### Managing Uncertainty is part of your job

+Sooner or later you will feel that our system constraints are ambiguous or vague.
+We don't do this on purpose---we really try to answer any of your questions as good as we can.
+But this is in fact a similar situation that you will experience in a real system development scenario: With many things that are new, there is an element of uncertainty.
+Managing such uncertainty is one of the key skills you should acquire in this course, and the tools we give you are intended to reduce uncertainty step by step.

+### You are the Product Owner

+Often the product owner is external to the development team or company, and is available to answer questions about the product to be built.
+(That doesn't mean that they are always right or have all the answers.)

+In this course, there is no external product owner.
+We could have designed the course like this, but this adds additional complexity and would have come at a cost of reducing some of the other learning goals.

+You are therefore also the product owner, and have to decide which product to build and how it should work at the same time you are developing it.
+That's not a problem, but we have to be aware of this.

+Since you are the product owner, we choose a domain where you have some insights, so that you can answer the most important questions on your own and judge which features to implement and how they make sense.

 # Deliveries